 The carrier’s sewer system had a toxic leak that killed two maintenance workers in 2016.
 The boiler room had a fire in 2019.
 An officer died and many others were wounded in the blaze.
 Then there was a fire in 2021 with no one hurt and yet another in 2022 with no casualties.
 The first thing sailors learn is to fight fires and they quickly understand that these incidents are some of the most serious encounters that personnel can face in their careers.
 It must have frightened the sailors to serve on such a problematic ship.

-The Vikramaditya went into refit in August for a few months to perfect its operations.
+The Vikramaditya went into refit in August of last year for a few months to perfect its operations.
 This will give India two functioning aircraft carriers along with the indigenously built Vikrant that was commissioned this year.
 If Vikrant is successful, the Indians should focus on their own homegrown defense industry and not purchase from other countries.

 Expert Biography: Serving as 1945’s Defense and National Security Editor, Dr. Brent M. Eastwood is the author of Humans, Machines, and Data: Future Trends in Warfare.
 He is an Emerging Threats expert and former U.S. Army Infantry officer.
 You can follow him on Twitter @BMEastwood.
 He holds a Ph.D. in Political Science and Foreign Policy/ International Relations.